seqafrica/hackathon-nmimr-2024/slurm-demo/README.md

  * Enter through a **login node**: (@TODO@: allow only `sysadmins` group outside login on `node{1..4}`)
  * Not run (heavy) tasks on a login node: it is small, and you share it with everyone
  * Start with `kinit` to authenticate (or check with `klist` first)
+ * Always claim the _number of CPUs_ you will use, and usually also _how much memory_

 Then, the core commands are: